Robert Dudley, 1st Earl of Leicester, Favorite of Queen Elizabeth I of England

 Elizabeth’s coronation procession: Robert Dudley on horseback on the far left, leading the palfrey of honor; Credit – Wikipedia

 A year later, on the morning of September 8, 1560, at Cumnor Place in Cumnor near Oxford, England, Amy sent her servants away and later was found dead at the bottom of a flight of stairs with a broken neck and two wounds on her head.
 The coroner’s inquest found that she had died of a fall downstairs and died by “misfortune” or accidental death.
 Robert was at Windsor Castle with Elizabeth and was told of his wife’s death by a messenger on September 9.
 Amy Dudley’s death caused a scandal.
-Despite the verdict of the coroner’s inquest, Robert was widely suspected of arranging his wife’s death although this view is not shared by most modern historians.
+Robert was suspected of arranging his wife’s death, a view that is not shared by most modern historians.
 For the rest of his life, Robert remained Elizabeth’s closest favorite but she could not risk a marriage with him because of the negative effect it would have on her reputation.

 Robert’s apartments at court were next to Elizabeth’s.
 For many years, he was rarely allowed to leave court because his presence was essential for Elizabeth’s well-being.
 Robert was often Elizabeth’s unofficial consort on ceremonial occasions.
 He assumed control of court ceremonials and was responsible for organizing innumerable festivities.
 In 1564, Elizabeth created Robert Earl of Leicester.